-7. Measures Taken to Deal with Harassment Problems
+7. Measures to Deal with Harassment Problems

-The departmental director or the EVP in charge will cooperate with the investigation committee and take appropriate measures based on their findings.
+Directors of departments/faculty consorts, etc., or the EVP in charge will cooperate as required and take appropriate measures based on the findings reported by the investigation committee.

-Measures taken to deal with harassment problems should be appropriate for each case, and may include an apology, measures to separate the parties involved in the their academic or employment setting, or measures to compensate any detriment suffered as a result of the harassment.
+Measures taken to deal with harassment problems should be appropriate for each case, and may include an apology, measures to separate the parties involved in their academic or employment setting, or measures to compensate any detriment suffered as a result of the harassment.
 Punitive measures will be taken if deemed appropriate by the investigation committee.